 Hope is something that we all need right now.
-Hope that we can eradicate this virus and stop it spreading, hope that people in the hospitals will recover, hope that people can get back to work and hug their loved ones again, and of course, so much more associated with what is happening around the globe.
+Hope that we can eradicate this virus and stop it from spreading, hope that people in the hospitals will recover, hope that people can get back to work and hug their loved ones again, and of course, so much more associated with what is happening around the globe.

 Hope helps us through tough times.
 With that in mind, I thought some hope quotes might be comforting at this difficult time.